futurice/unity-good-practices/README.md

 _Work in progress, please contribute or fix things as you see fit_

-Interested in platforms?
+Interested in other platforms?
 Our [Best Practices in Android Development][android-best-practices], [Windows App Development Best Practices][windows-app-development-best-practices] and [iOS Good Practices][ios-good-practices] documents have got you covered.

 [android-best-practices]: https://github.com/futurice/android-best-practices
 [windows-app-development-best-practices]: https://github.com/futurice/windows-app-development-best-practices